 Miyashige is a Japanese radish and did well for me in the fall, the spring planting bolted with barely any heat.
 I'll only plant this for fall from now on.

 San Marzan Lungo does well for me.
 I usually plant 18-20 plants.
-They are great prolific and producers, which is great since I use can these tomatoes for stews, pasta sauce, pizza sauce as well as fresh eating.
+They are great prolific producers, which is great since I use can these tomatoes for stews, pasta sauce, pizza sauce as well as fresh eating.

 The Galina's Cherry is a yellow cherry tomato and was incredibly prolific and full of flavor.
 They produced well into the fall and had very little cracking.
+Just 2 plants provided us with more than enough for fresh eating and some preserving.

 Brandywine is an heirloom table eating variety.
 They get to be very large (great for slicing) and were full of flavor.
 If they get too big or too ripe, skins will crack.
+I did 3 plants of these for fresh eating.

 Zucchini- Black Beauty